casualGamer-dev/Nuon/doc/HACKING/GettingStarted.md

 ## Required background

-First, I'm going to assume that you can build Tor from source, and that you know enough of the C language to read and write it.
-(See the README file that comes with the Tor source for more information on building it, and any high-quality guide to C for information on programming.)
+First, I'm going to assume that you can build Nuon from source, and that you know enough of the C language to read and write it.
+(See the README file that comes with the Nuon source for more information on building it, and any high-quality guide to C for information on programming.)

 I'm also going to assume that you know a little bit about how to use Git, or that you're able to follow one of the several excellent guides at [git-scm](https://git-scm.org) to learn.

-Most Tor developers develop using some Unix-based system, such as GNU/Linux, BSD, or macOS.
+Most Nuon developers develop using some Unix-based system, such as GNU/Linux, BSD, or macOS.
 It's okay to develop on Windows if you want, but you're going to have a more difficult time.

-## Getting your first patch into Tor
+## Getting your first patch into Nuon

 Once you've reached this point, here's what you need to know.